Boursin Mashed Potatoes have been a long time favorite of mine. If you’ve never tried them, now is the time!

 Making the Boursin Mashed Potatoes

-- Place the potatoes into a boiling pot then fully cover them with cold water.
-Add 2 tsp kosher salt then bring to a boil for about 20 minutes until potatoes are tender
+- Place potatoes into a stock pot completely covering them with cold water.
+Add 1 tablespoon kosher salt then turn to high heat.
+Boil about 20 minutes or until potatoes are soft

-- While the potatoes are boiling, melt the butter in a small sauce pot and add ½ cup milk.
+- While the potatoes are boiling, melt the butter in a small sauce pot then add ½ cup milk over low heat.
 Stir and heat until warm but do not simmer or boil.
 Turn the heat off once warm

-- Drain the potatoes well then add them to the bowl of a stand mixer or a large mixing bowl
+- Drain the potatoes well, about 1-2 minutes, then add them to the bowl of a stand mixer or a large mixing bowl along with the salt, butter, Boursin and pepper

 - Using the paddle attachment of the stand mixer or an electric mixer, mix the potatoes on medium speed until smooth (potato masher can also be used)